erincatto/box2d/README.md

 Please consider starring this repository and subscribing to my [YouTube channel](https://www.youtube.com/@erin_catto).

+## LLM Usage

+LLMs are used in the following areas:

+- unit tests
+- samples app
+- migrating code between Box2D and Box3D
+- build configuration
+- code reviews
+- benchmarking

+Elsewhere all code is developed and written by me.
+I take responsibility for every line of code in Box2D/3D.

 ## External ports, wrappers, and bindings (unsupported)

 - Beef bindings - https://github.com/EnokViking/Box2DBeef